Anurag-30/knowledge-base/05-PostgresSql/03-DML VS DDL/Readme.md

 `DROP TABLE test;`    <br />

-ALTER --> This is used to change the columns
+ALTER --> This is used to change the columns types, add/remove constraints <br />